 summa cum laude.
 He has taught

-filmmaking at Harvard and at MIT, both undergraduate and graduate courses.
+filmmaking at Harvard and at the Massachusetts Institute of Technology.
 He has lectured and held master

 in many countries, including Tokyo University, VGIK national film school in Moscow, the CPB/PBS Producers Academy, the Full Frame Fellows

 the Nieman Foundation for Journalism, the Aristoteles Workshop in Romania sponsored by the